buildpacks/rfcs/text/0000-run-image-sbom.md

 [unresolved-questions]: #unresolved-questions

 - What should be the path of the run image sbom within the image?
-- Should the run image sbom be part of the layer containing the buildpack-provided launch sboms?
-This layer is referenced in the `io.buildpacks.lifecycle.metadata` label with key `sbom`.
-Is there a better layer / label?
+- How should the layer containing the run image sbom be designated?
+This layer containing the buildpack-provided sbom is referenced in the `io.buildpacks.lifecycle.metadata` label with key `sbom`.
 - What should be all the accepted media types / extensions?

 - What related issues do you consider out of scope for this RFC that could be addressed in the future independently of the solution that comes out of this RFC?